kristianwiklund/pf_fuzzer/README.md

-# Fuzzer for Pathfinder Wrath of the Righteous
+# Fuzzer for Pathfinder Wrath of the Righteous Console Puzzle

 ## Hardware